-There are lots of different options for travel journals, from plain basic notebooks to diaries with printed prompts and exercises that help you avoid writer’s block.
+There are lots of different options for travel journals.
+You could use a plain basic notebook or write in a travel diary with printed prompts and exercises.
 So, how do you know which one to choose?

-The truth is, you can go through a lot fo travel journals.
+The truth is, you can go through a lot of travel journals.
 Maybe you’ll get the chance to experience multiple different kinds!
-If you are naturally more creative, opt for a mostly blank travel journal to add personal touches to.
+If you are naturally more creative, choose a mostly blank travel journal to which you can add personal touches.

-If you are not a big writer and struggle with what to write about, opt for journals with prompts built into them (or scroll down to the prompts below and download the list!)
+If you struggle with what to write about, opt for journals with prompts built into them (or scroll down to the prompts below and download the list!)

 Two travel journals that are both cute and interactive are the Wander Always Journal and the Page A Day Journal.
 These have prompts and activities within them, so there’s a bit less room for creativity.
 But, it also makes the process easier and faster with these bonuses.